duckworthd/transmogrifier/_posts/2013-04-10-gradient-descent.markdown

 <div class="well">
   1. Look around you and see which way points the most downwards
-  2. Take a step in that direction
+  2. Take a step in that direction, then repeat
 </div>

   Well that's Gradient Descent!